sdivakarrajesh/topo/README.md

 ### Assumptions and Challenges

 Although the CSV, JSON and PDF data had some structured data, the PPTX file had unstructured.
-Hardcoded parsing is done.
+Hardcoded parsing is done in that case